Mathematics 223 : Calculus III

 Reading

-Because the text is exceptionally accessible, we will structure classtime more as an interactive discussion of the reading than lecture.
+Because the text is exceptionally accessible, we will structure class-time more as an interactive discussion of the reading than lecture.
 For each class day there is an assigned reading.
+Although it is possible we will have changes, I expect to stay close to the schedule.
 Read the section before coming to class.
-If there are no questions from the reading we will discuss problems not a part of the problem sets during the class discussion.
+Complete the activities in the section to the best of your ability.
+We will spend class discussing the activities.

 Grading